ALLERGIES IN DOGS AND CATS

 HOW WILL MY PET'S ALLERGIES BE TREATED?

 Hyposensitization to the offending allergen(s) after extensive testing to determine what your pet is allergic to is another form of treatment.
 Injections are prepared containing specific amounts of offending allergen(s) to be administered on a regular basis.
 This allows the animal to build up a tolerance to the allergen(s).
+This therapy requires screening then long-term use of specially prepared desensitization medication.

 REMEMBER: Your pet is unique, and the type of medication, proper doses, and frequency of giving the medication may change or vary over time.
 Regular exams, testing and careful monitoring at home is essential for long-term success.
 Most allergies are not cured but rather, controlled!